Summary

 {"0117";"0117";"0117";"0217";"0217";"0217";"0317";"0317";"0317"}

-which are compared a single string based on the value in E5, "0117".
+which are compared to a single string based on the value in E5, "0117".
 The result is an array of TRUE / FALSE values:

 {TRUE;TRUE;TRUE;FALSE;FALSE;FALSE;FALSE;FALSE;FALSE}

-which are fed into the MATCH function as the lookup array, with a lookup value of TRUE, and a match type of zero for exact match.
+This array is fed into the MATCH function as the lookup_array, with a lookup_value of TRUE, and a match_type of zero for exact match.
 In exact match mode, the MATCH function returns the position of the first TRUE in the array, which is 1 in the formula in F5.
 This position goes into INDEX as the row number, with an array based on the named range "entry":

 =INDEX(entry,1)